youn0808/youn0808.github.io/README.md

 1. Write your resume in `Markdown`.

 - **Need to use Lightweight Markup**: When you write `README` and `Resume` in our case, you need to use lightweight markup languages such as GitHub Flavored Markdown. <br>
-  Also, you should use an editor such as Atom, Sublime Text, and Visual Studio to write lightweight markup.<br> If you write XML by hands, it is very tedious and error-prone.
+  Also, you should use an editor such as Atom, Sublime Text, and Visual Studio to write lightweight markup.<br> If you write XML by hand, it is very tedious and error-prone.
 For example, a small missing slash or bracket can break an entire page.

 1. Create a new text file and save it as " **_index<i></i>.md_** "